-Moreover, by \lemref{lem:Col-lem*-2}, there exists $Y \in \Corr^{0}(C(m-1), C(m))$ such that the following diagram in the category $\sM_k(\Lambda)^{0, \dim}$ commutes.
+Moreover, by \lemref{lem:Col-lem*-2}, there exists $Y \in \Corr^{0}(C(m-1), C(m))$ such that the following diagram, in the category $\sM_k(\Lambda)^{0, \dim}$, commutes.

-Observe that since the category $\sM_k(\Lambda)^{0, \dim}$ is $\Lambda$-linear, it follows that morphism sets in this category have Abelian group structure and hence the right bottom arrow in \eqref{eqn:inj*-2} is well define.
-Since $F$ is an additive functor, we have
+Observe that since the category $\sM_k(\Lambda)^{0, \dim}$ is $\Lambda$-linear, the morphism sets in this category have an abelian group structure and hence the diagonal arrow in \eqref{eqn:inj*-2} is well defined.
+Since $F$ is an additive functor and $\Delta^{\op} = \id$, we have

 Let $x \in F((C(m), 1, m))$ such that $F(\Gamma_{\iota_{m,n}}^{\op})(x) = (\iota_{m,n})_*(x) = 0$.
 We then have